-Natural fibers are usually not processed using thermoset resins because the curing temperature has to be quite high, with the exact temperature varying based upon the resin used.
-If exposed to temperatures over 250˚C, the natural fibers have a very high likelihood of burning, and compromising the structural integrity of the component.
+Natural fibers are usually not processed using thermoset resins because the curing temperature has to be quite high, with the exact temperature varying based on the resin used.
+If exposed to temperatures over 250˚C, the natural fibers have a very high likelihood of burning and compromising the structural integrity of the component.

 Processing with Thermoplastic

 Conventionally, the processing of natural fiber thermoplastic composites involves extrusion of the ingredients at melt temperatures followed by shaping operations such as injection molding and thermoforming.
-Oftentimes creating a sheet of natural fiber reinforced composites (NFRC), and then shaping it via thermoforming or similar process.
+Oftentimes creating a sheet of natural fiber-reinforced composites (NFRC), and then shaping it via a thermoforming or similar process.

 A new age of NRFC processing

 With the flood of demand for high-performance natural fiber composites, many material manufacturers are creating thermoplastic UD tapes for natural fiber composites.

 The AFP-XS from Addcomposites supports the low processing temperature of all these thermoplastic tapes and provides automated fiber placement on 3D shapes to create customized layups.
 Any manufacturer or technical center can start experimenting with natural fiber-based thermoplastics with a monthly rental of the system.

 The tool mounts onto any robotic arm to begin the production of high-performance parts using sustainable materials.